Darrel Higham Guitar Gear

 Pedals

-Live, the pedalboard only has three pedals on it.
-There are two Zoom G2, both are set up with the same presets, which includes a reverb sound and a tremolo sound.
+Live, his pedalboard only has three pedals on it.
+There are two Zoom G2, both set up with the same presets.
+He largely uses a patch with reverb and another with a tremolo sound.
 He only uses one, with the other being a backup.
 Also, he uses the tuner on the G2.

 Amps